High, Exceptional & Profoundly Gifted (HEPG) Group

 Who can participate?

 Our members include anyone who identifies as highly, exceptionally, or profoundly gifted.
-Read more here if you are unsure; if you are still unsure after reading the article, send me a message and we can chat.
+Read more here if you are unsure; if you are still unsure after reading the article, consider scheduling an assessment with me or with my collaborator Silver.
 Our aim for the group (as within InterGifted as a whole) is positive connection, mutual support and opportunities for cocreativity amongst HEPG people; if you fit the category and agree with that mission, join us!